garwin00/LectureNotes/ixd102-wk4-lecturenotes.md

 **Peter Behrens**, First true graphic designer, Came through Vienna secession developed own branch.
 Became industrial designer.
 1908 with AEG brand letter forms are still the same today.
 Developed typefaces too.

 # Design History Poster.
-Design Poster baed on ONE of the following titles.
+Design Poster based on ONE of the following titles.

   - Bauhaus and the New Typography
   - Design Systems for the Olympic Games